SpellholdStudios/Adrian_NPC/README.md

 ###### Baldur's Gate II: Shadows of Amn and Baldur's Gate II: Throne of Bhaal &copy; TSR, Inc. The BioWare Infinity Engine is &copy; BioWare Corp.
 All other trademarks and copyrights are property of their respective owners.

 ###### This mod was created to be freely enjoyed by all Baldur's Gate II players, and its content is free of rights.
 However, it should not be sold, published, compiled or redistributed in any form without the consent of the author.
-###### Please note that any and all redistribution and/or hosting of this mod is prohibited without permission from the author.

 ###### The modding community for the Infinity Engine has been going strong for more than 10 years now, and is the culmination of thousands of unpaid modding hours by fellow fans of the game.
 Modders produce their best work and players get the best, well-supported mods when we all work together.
 ###### There are two big ways to upset this harmony.
 One is to claim someone else's work as your own.
 The second is to host and redistribute a mod without permission from the author(s).